candyframework/luban/README.md

-## An object-oriented efficient MVC framework
+## An object-oriented efficient MVC and RESTful framework

 This project is rewritten based on the architecture of Project [CandyJs](https://github.com/candyframework)